abhishek-pandey-22/Active_Listening/README.md

 “You’re Right, It Was My Fault.
 I’m A Horrible Human Being”<br>

-When do you switch into Aggressive communication styles in your day to day life?<br>
+## 6.When do you switch into Aggressive communication styles in your day to day life?<br>

  No I am not into Agggressive communication styles in any way.<br>

-When do you switch into Passive Aggressive (sarcasm/gossiping/taunts/silent treatment and others) communication styles in your day to day life?<br>
+## 7.When do you switch into Passive Aggressive (sarcasm/gossiping/taunts/silent treatment and others) communication styles in your day to day life?<br>

 It happen with me very ocassionaly <br>

-How can you make your communication assertive?
-You can analyse the videos and then think what steps you can apply in your own life?
-(Watch the videos first before answering this question.)
+## 8.How can you make your communication assertive?